Table of Contents

 Influencers

-if you want to supercharge the sales of your book, find a few influencers who are willing to help you promote your work.
-The ultimate opportunity would be to be interviewed by Oprah or on national television.
+If you want to supercharge the sales of your book, find a few influencers who are willing to help you promote your work.
+The ultimate opportunity would be to be interviewed on national television or a major podcast.
 If you can pull that off, you’ve got it made.

-However, you can find influencers for your niche just about everywhere you look.
+You can find influencers for your niche just about everywhere you look:

 Promotion

-Your book needs to be promoted to more than just social media, your blog and your email list.
+Your book needs to be promoted beyond social media, your blog, and your email list.
 To make your book hit the big time, you’ll need:

 Acknowledgements of your Book Writing Team and Writing Volunteers